Meet the AZ Chef Making Mouth-healthy Low-sugar Sauces

 JA: How do you stay healthy?
 What do you do for overall wellness and self-care?

 HG: Tennis is my game.
 I love it!
 And I love how you can just focus on the yellow ball and hit as hard or soft as you want—just get the ball over the net.
-By the end of that time on the court, any issues you had in your head suddenly become crystal clear.
+By the end of that time on the court, any issues you had in your head suddenly became crystal clear.
 That is my go-to.
 If I’m struggling with something, I go hit a basket of tennis balls.
 I’m either training for a future life or in a past life I was a dog.
 I will do whatever to get to that yellow ball.

 JA: Who do you admire?
 Who keeps you on your toes and pushes you forward creatively?

 HG: Honestly, that’s my Grandma Lupe.
 I love how she used her victory garden to make dinners.
 One of our family recipes is Grandma Lupe’s tacos.
 The garnish on her tacos is radish and peas, and that’s probably what she had in her victory garden.
 Everybody is like, “Really, peas?”
 But now the tacos will never not have peas; it just works.
 Rooting myself down through food, I know where I come from with every bite of one of her recipes.
 Not everybody has that kind of iconic person in their past.
-That’s my goal with my sauces—that somebody someday has chicken marsala and they think back to their mother, that even though her sauce came from my jar, it still gives that person a loving memory.
+That’s my goal with my sauces—that somebody someday has chicken marsala and thinks back to their mother, that even though her sauce came from my jar, it still gives that person a loving memory.

 JA: When you’re at work, what are you happiest doing?
 What brings a giant smile to your face?

 HG: It’s those teaching moments.
 It’s when I’m doing a presentation or demo where I can show how anybody can cook a healthy, low-sugar, low-sodium meal fast that they’re proud of.
 I have a lot of regular customers and some of them are newly divorced dads.
 And they’re self-proclaimed cooking impaired.
-I met one great guy at a farmer’s market who had the kids for the weekend and he didn’t want to order take out.
+I met one great guy at a farmer’s market who had the kids for the weekend and he didn’t want to order takeout.
 He bought some jars of my sauce and I explained how to use them in an easy way.

 At this market we were at, he got some salmon (which is packed with vitamins and minerals) from the guy next to my booth.
 I told him how to use the sauce over the salmon.
 He took it home and he sent me a message through my website asking for the recipe again.
 Then he sent me a second note asking how to turn on the broiler.
 I created a little video of myself turning on my broiler to show him.
 The next thing I got was an updated picture of the beautiful salmon he’d made.
 And this was a guy who a few minutes before didn’t even know how to turn the broiler on!
-I love when people can experience wonderful meals that they never would have tried before.
+I love it when people can experience wonderful meals that they never would have tried before.

 Hayley’s Recipe for Mexican Shrimp Cocktail Dip

-This dip is the perfect appetizer for holidays and family gatherings, plus it’s low in sugar and high in protein.
+This dip is the perfect appetizer for holidays and family gatherings, it’s low in sugar and high in protein.
 You can kick up the heat by adding more of your favorite chilis for an added punch of flavor and mouth-healthy nutrients like potassium and vitamin C.

 Ingredients:

-• 12-ounce bag of small, cooked shrimp
+- 12-ounce bag of small, cooked shrimp

-• 8 ounces of chili sauce
+- 8 ounces of chili sauce

-• 8 ounces of pico de gallo (you can find this fresh in the grocery store produce department or make your own)
+- 8 ounces of pico de gallo (you can find this fresh in the grocery store produce department or make your own)

-• 3 small to medium avocados, diced
+- 3 small to medium avocados, diced

-• 2 tablespoons of lime juice
+- 2 tablespoons of lime juice

-• ½ teaspoon of garlic salt
+- ½ teaspoon of garlic salt

 Directions: